It is the Lord HIMSELF [and no other] {very emphatic in GK of 1Thes 4} -

 worship= to ascribe worth.
 It requires no words, it is the attitude of heart.

-"worship" occurs 24x in Rev. More than half of occurrences refer to worship misdirected toward the Beast or demons.
+The word "worship" occurs 24x in Revelation.
+More than half of the occurrences refer to worship misdirected toward the Beast or demons.
 This points out the conflict between good & evil, and also the human lack of discernment.
-John himself twice misdirects worship toward the angel, and is rebuked: "See thou do it not, Worship God."
+John himself twice misdirects worship toward an angel, and is rebuked: "See thou do it not, Worship God."
 Rev 19:10; 22:9

 Essentials of worship: